Rhinemann/The-Adept/Traits.md

 - Rewrite the statement to reflect a new belief or truth and return the die to its original rating, or
 - Keep the statement the same and the die rating remains stepped down.
 This may mean stepping up another trait to balance it out.

+If a d4 trait is questioned, it is shut down until the end of the session.
+Its trait statement must be rewritten to return it to a d4 die rating.

 ### SFX

 In The Adept SFX can be applied to your Distinctions, Magic as a trait, Methods of Magic and Status.